 - Move your plant out of the light.
 Calatheas hate direct sunlight; too much exposure will permanently damage their leaves.
 Move them away from the window, but make sure that there is still ambient light for them to absorb.

 - Add humidity to the environment.
-A lack of humidity is the most common reason calathea leaves curl.
-Read my article on creating humidity for a variety of different solutions.
+A lack of humidity is the most common reason Calathea leaves curl.
+Read my article on increasing humidity, and monitor humidity levels with a digital hygrometer (I couldn’t do without one of these).

 - Switch to distilled water.
-Hard water that’s full of salt or other minerals is toxic to your calathea.
-Use bottled water or rainwater for a healthier plant.
+Hard water that’s full of salt or other minerals is toxic to your Calathea.
+Consider using bottled water or rainwater for a healthier plant.

 1. Too Much Light Causes Calathea Leaves To Curl